 The Royal Commission recommended that governments implement measures to improve child safety online, including mitigating the risk of sexual abuse online.

-The , which provides resources and guidance that support education staff to create child-safe online environments.
+The Victorian Government has created the Protect website, which provides resources and guidance that support education staff to create child-safe online environments.
 In 2020, the Victorian Government also provided specific advice to government schools about how to maintain child-safe online environments when engaging in remote and flexible learning.

-The on 20 February 2020.
+The Office of the eSafety Commissioner launched the eSafety Toolkit for Schools on 20 February 2020.
 The Toolkit is designed to support schools to create safer online environments.
 The resources are backed by evidence and support a nationally consistent approach to preventing and responding to online safety issues.
 The Toolkit was developed in consultation with a range of government and non-government education sector representatives across every state and territory.